noahbean33/Matrix_Multiplication_Performance_Comparison/README.md

 - **Python (Basic):** Easy to implement but slow for large matrices.
 - **NumPy:** Leveraged optimized C libraries for the fastest performance.
 - **C (Optimized):** Balanced speed and control, suitable for most use cases.
-- **SystemVerilog:** Achieved hardware-level parallelism, demonstrating excellent scalability and speed but with higher complexity.
+- **SystemVerilog:** Demonstrating excellent scalability and speed but with higher complexity.

-For detailed graphs and analysis, see `report.pdf` in the repository.
+For detailed graphs and analysis, see `Matrix_Multiplication_Performance_Comparison_ECE_472_Project.pdf` in the repository.

 ---